medvedvvs/QwtWaterfall/README.md

-# *"Dirty"* implementation of Waterfall view widget for Qwt
+# *"Dirty"* implementation of Waterfall view widget for Qwt and Qt

 ![WF QwtPlot screen](/WF.png)